 The most current proposals of newly elected Mayor Michelle Wu involve transforming the Roundhouse Hotel at the junction of Massachusetts and Cass into a location for low-threshold housing to be managed by the Boston Medical Center.
 This idea has been met with strong opposition from community members, who argue that it conflicts with their demands for the decentralization of services.

 “We’ve been demanding that they decentralize services throughout the commonwealth,” said Yahaira López, another organizer from the South End-Roxbury Community Partnership.
 “We don’t mean move it from Mass. and Cass to another Black and Brown, urban or low-income, low voter turnout community… we mean decentralize [services] across the entire Commonwealth of Massachusetts.

 “The drug dealers are permanent residents of the area, meaning that they know exactly where the customers are, and that’s where they go,” said Madras.
-“There is almost no attention paid to reducing the supply or changing the environment in order to help these folks.”
+“There is almost no attention paid to reducing the supply or changing the environment to help these folks.”